 Ralph’s research has been funded by the German Federal Ministry of Transport, The Brookings Institution, the University Transportation Research Center (UTRC), the Mid-Atlantic Universities Transportation Center (MAUTC), IFMO, INFAS, the U.S. Department of Housing and Urban Development (HUD), and the Alliance for Biking and Walking.
 He has received fellowships from the ENO Foundation, the Federal Highway Administration, the Federal Transit Administration, and the German Academic Exchange Service (DAAD).

-A native of Germany, he has gained research and work experience in his home country, the UK, France, and the USA.
+Born and raised in Germany, he has gained research and work experience in his home country, the UK, France, and the USA.
 Ralph holds a PhD in Planning and Public Policy and a Masters of City and Regional Studies from Rutgers University, as well as a Masters in Politics and Management from the University of Konstanz, Germany.
 His dissertation “Transport Policies, Travel Behavior, and Sustainability: A Comparison of Germany and the U.S.” was honored with the “Barclay Gibbs Jones Award for Best Dissertation in Planning 2008” by the Association of Collegiate Schools of Planning (ACSP).